10 Best Life Insurance Companies in New York

 According to the Center for Disease Control and Prevention (CDC), the average life expectancy in New York is approximately 77.7 years which is lower than the national average life expectancy, which is currently around 79.05 years in the United States.
 Over the past few years, the leading causes of death in New York have been heart disease, Covid-19, and cancer.
 The homicide rate in New York is about 4.7 homicides per 100,000 residents, which is lower than the national average of 7.5.

 According to the U.S. Bureau of Labor Statistics, in New York, the 90th percentile income is currently $129,290.
 The median income in the state is roughly $48,800.
 Most financial advisors recommend obtaining a life insurance policy that covers your household for between 10X and 20X your annual earnings.
-In New York, this amounts to around $1,292,900 – $2,585,800 for most people.
+In New York, this amounts to around $1,292,900 – $2,585,800 for most individuals.

 Show Me Life Insurance Companies